-Foundation - Year 2 Year 3 Year 4 Year 5 Year 6 Suggested Activities Making 2.1 Imagine and act out roles and situations participating in dramatic play and role play - exploring problems as the focus of dramatic play and role play relationships and co vocal and facial expr movement in improv scripted drama - listening and rea and create roles and nvey character through ression, gesture and rised, devised and acting to others in role, character's thoughts, Narrator to read story.
+Foundation - Year 2 Year 3 Year 4 Year 5 Year 6 Suggested Activities Making 2.1 Imagine and act out roles and situations participating in dramatic play and role play - exploring problems as the focus of dramatic play and role play Making 4.6 Combine drama making with Dance, Media Arts, Music, Visual Arts and other learning areas - exploring and capturing their own and other's drama as still or moving images relationships and co vocal and facial expr movement in improv scripted drama - listening and rea and create roles and nvey character through ression, gesture and rised, devised and acting to others in role, character's thoughts, Narrator to read story.
 Children from the class act it out: Characters: Gracie, Josh, Mother, Doctor, Genius Inventor, Students in the movie Group scenes - school, hospital, movie audience.
 Making 2.6 Connect drama to other Arts subjects and learning areas - using role, movement, voice and space to express their learning in other learning areas tentions to develop as- The whole class at the end sings 'Incy Wincy Spider'.
 Students might explore improvising costume for their own drama performance.
 The photo of Susanne's daughter Tory dressed as Incy Wincy Spider was stunext to Susanne's computer as she wrote Gracie and Josh .
 Tory was in a school drama performance as one of the 'Incy-Wincy spiders.
 The costume design was hom made: Materials: a black leotard, black cap, the legs cut from 2 pairs of black tights socks to stuff the legs.
 Method: Stuff the tight legs, sew 2 legs between the arm and legs on the leotard, creating the effect of 8 spider legs.
 Incy Wincy Spider is a simple, yet joyous story-poem-song showing that we can all meet challenge.
-Foundation students might perform might sing, act and discussed this poem/song.
+Foundation students might perform might sing, act an discussed this poem/song.